M66B/FairEmail/FAQ.md

 <a name="faq66"></a>
 **(66) Is FairEmail available in the Google Play Family Library?**

-The price of the few pro features is too low, lower than the price of most similar apps, and there are [too many fees and taxes](#user-content-faq19), to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
+The one time price of the few pro features is too low, lower than the price of most similar apps, and there are [too many fees and taxes](#user-content-faq19), to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
 Note that Google promotes the Family libray, but lets developers pay for it.